 Teen Renaissance is organized by the Dallas Museum of Art.
 The Dallas Museum of Art is supported, in part, by the generosity of DMA Members and donors, the National Endowment for the Arts, the Texas Commission on the Arts, and the citizens of Dallas through the City of Dallas Office of Arts and Culture.

-Images above from the Teen Renaissance 2021 exhibition.
+The images above are from the 2022 Teen Renaissance exhibition.

 Images: What Do You Want to Be When You Grow Up?
 A Cowboy by Melanie Mota, charcoal; If Only by Olivia Cunningham, ink on paper; Endless Hills by Amolika Kondapalli, pastel and ink; Flat Rania by Rania Geraghty, colored pencil; Warped by Tshiela Donald, digital photo; After the Storm by Sydney Gomez, mixed media; Soulless Tranquility by Kate Zhang, oil paint.